geekp2p/ChargeBridge/README.md

 python charging_controller.py
 ```

 4. Observe the logs from both the client and `central.py`.
-A
-   `BootNotification` is sent immediately after the WebSocket connection is
-   established.
-The central system replies with an interval (default 300 s)
+On connection the
-   and the client schedules a periodic `Heartbeat` task.
-You should see log
+   client sends a `BootNotification` and periodic `Heartbeat` messages.
+After
-   entries similar to:
+   invoking `/api/v1/start`, the logs also include `Authorize` and
+   `StatusNotification` entries:

    ```
    ← BootNotification from vendor=Unknown, model=Gresgying 120-180 kW DC
    ← Heartbeat received
+   ← Authorize idTag=VID:FCA47A147858 status=Accepted
+   ← StatusNotification connectorId=1 status=Charging
    ```

-   The heartbeat message repeats roughly every 300 seconds unless the server
+   Heartbeat messages repeat roughly every 300 seconds unless the server
    specifies a different interval.
+When stopping a session you'll see
+   `StatusNotification` updates to `Finishing` and `Available`.

 ## Testing with a Remote Server